ycpcs/cs320-spring2014/assign/assign02.md

 <div class="callout">
 <b>Important</b>: Only submissions in PDF format will be accepted.
-Do not submit a document in any format!
+Do not submit a document in any other format!
 </div>